naomimyselfandi/staticpermissions/README.md

 known ahead of time, an appropriately typed `IntentFactory` can be autowired;
 the autowiring fails if the source type is not valid for the intent type, providing quick feedback.

+## Web Support

+The `ConversionService` and `ObjectMapper` integrations allow web applications to receive simple intent objects as controller method arguments.
+In more complex cases, creating an intent object may require information from multiple parts of the request.
+For example, a `PATCH` endpoint may receive the ID of the entity to patch as a path variable and receive the content as the request body.
+Spring Web does not support this natively.
+This library offers a `MergedIntent` annotation for these cases, which can merge path variables, request parameters, header and cookie values, and/or the request body into a single intent object.